-The default touch configuration of the TCxWave is a HID digitizer type interface, which tablet based OS's such as Windows 7/ 8.1/10 may employ for gestures (flicks and pinches), in addition to legacy style single touch operations.
+The default touch configuration of the TCx Display is a HID digitizer type interface, which tablet based OS's such as Windows 7/8.1/10 may employ for gestures (flicks and pinches), in addition to legacy style single touch operations.
 No OEM driver is required as the OS has all the necessary drivers embedded in the OS.
-The features of the gestures may be configured using the OS control panel settings under Hardware and Sound, using both the Pen and Touch and Tablet PC Settings, as shown in Figures 1 and 2.
+The features of the gestures may be configured using the OS control panel settings in Win 7/8.1/10 under Hardware and Sound, using both the Pen and Touch and Tablet PC Settings, as shown in Figures 1 and 2.